kubevirt/kubevirt/docs/status.md

       expect.
    1. If we find the resource and `found.Status.Conditions != nil`, then we iterate over the conditions.
-      1. If !Available then set the in-memory representation !Avaible with reason `"${component}NotAvailable"` and add the components condition message to ours, `"${component} is not available: "`.
+      1. If !Available then set the in-memory representation !Available with reason `"${component}NotAvailable"` and add the components condition message to ours, `"${component} is not available: "`.
-      1. If Progressing then set the in-memory representation Progressing with reason `"${component}Progressing"` and add the components condition message to ours, `"${component} is progressing: "`. __Also__ set the in-memory represenation !Upgradeable with the same reason and message.
+      1. If Progressing then set the in-memory representation Progressing with reason `"${component}Progressing"` and add the components condition message to ours, `"${component} is progressing: "`. __Also__ set the in-memory representation !Upgradeable with the same reason and message.
       1. If Degraded then set the in-memory representation Degraded with reason `"${component}Degraded"` and add the components condition message to ours, `"${component} is degraded: "`.